 Now choose the size of your stitches.

-Most congregations have chosen to make kneelers with 10 cross stitches to the inch.
-This means that the stitch is larger than the usual font in books and newspapers so that even stitchers with reading glasses should manage easily.
+The Kneeler Gallery records over 5000 kneelers and almost all use 10 cross stitches to the inch.
+This stitch is larger than the usual font in books and newspapers so that even stitchers with reading glasses should manage easily.

 Other congregations have chosen kneelers with 13 tent stitches to the inch.
 A tent stitch is half a cross stitch so – even though there are more stitches to the inch – it is faster to work.